Jean-Paul Kalala: Southend United

 On 27 July 2011, Kalala signed a one-year contract with Southend United with the option of a further year after impressing on trial.
 He scored his first and only goal for the club in a 4-1 loss to Swindon Town.
 Following the conclusion of the 2011–12 season, manager Paul Sturrock opted against extending his contract and he was subsequently released.
 Kalala returned to Southend in the summer to train with the club, but after picking up an injury he returned to France to help with his rehabilitation.

 International career

 Kalala was part of the Congolese 2004 African Nations Cup team, who finished bottom of their group in the first round of competition, thus failing to secure qualification for the quarter-finals.
 In 2006 he was again part of the squad that reached the quarter-finals, but did not get on the pitch.

 Personal life

 Kalala abruptly retired from football in 2012.
 He now resides in Nice, France where he works as a barber in a beauty salon he owns named "Estika".
+He acquired French nationality by naturalization on 23 February 2004.